Shoulder joint

 The shoulder joint (or glenohumeral joint from Greek glene, eyeball, + -oid, 'form of', + Latin humerus, shoulder) is structurally classified as a synovial ball-and-socket joint and functionally as a diarthrosis and multiaxial joint.
 It involves an articulation between the glenoid fossa of the scapula (shoulder blade) and the head of the humerus (upper arm bone).
 Due to the very loose joint capsule, it gives a limited interface of the humerus and scapula and is the most mobile joint of the human body.
+Comparatively, the shoulder joint differs in other species, providing different movements, locations, etc, in comparison to humans.

 Structure

 The shoulder joint is a ball-and-socket joint between the scapula and the humerus.
 The socket of the glenoid fossa of the scapula is itself quite shallow, but it is made deeper by the addition of the glenoid labrum.
 The glenoid labrum is a ring of cartilaginous fibre attached to the circumference of the cavity.
 This ring is continuous with the tendon of the biceps brachii above.